Latest updates on the coronavirus and heart disease

 BWI Airport is located 32 miles from DC and is accessible via an MARC/Amtrak train route that picks up and drops off at Union Station.
 Taxis, Uber and Lyft are also available at the airport.
 Make sure to visit the BWI Airport transportation page for information about parking, car rentals and more.

-By supporting the Global Summit you will be part of an entirely action-oriented event, which will bring the latest challenges and innovations up for discussion and will deliver the much needed change in policy at the local, regional and global levels.
+By supporting the 5th Global Summit in Washington, D.C. you will be part of an entirely action-oriented event, which will bring the latest challenges and innovations up for discussion and will deliver the much needed change in policy at the local, regional and global levels.
 This is the only event which unites organisations, civil society, government, science and industry in the common search for solutions as circulatory diseases remain the leading cause of death and disability globally.
 Outputs from previous Summits are the creation of the Global Coalition on Circulatory Health driving action to raise the priority of heart health at a global level, a position paper on “Improving Access to Essential Medicines for Circulatory Diseases” and an editorial in the Global Heart on the “Access to Essential Medicines for Circulatory Diseases: A Call to Action.”

 Industry partners can engage and leverage the Summit as an opportunity to underline their commitment to promoting cardiovascular health.
 Benefits for supporting partners include tickets to the invitation-only event, hosting lunchtime symposium on key heart health related themes, as well as participation in Summit-related social events and the gala dinner to network and build key relationships.